curl/everything-curl/usingcurl/tls/backends.md

 use each time it is started.
 It is always built to use a specific one by default unless one is asked for.

-If you invoke `curl --version` for a curl with multiple backends it will mention `MultiSSL` as a feature in the last line.
-The first line will then include all the supported TLS backends with the non-default ones within parentheses.
+If you invoke `curl --version` for a curl with multiple backends it mentions `MultiSSL` as a feature in the last line.
+The first line includes all the supported TLS backends with the non-default ones within parentheses.

 To set a specific one to get used, set the environment variable `CURL_SSL_BACKEND` to its name.